Doug Ford: Relationship with the federal government

 In 2018 and 2019, Ford was seen as a staunch critic of the federal government of Liberal Prime Minister Justin Trudeau.
 Ford opposed the Trudeau government's imposed carbon tax and urged voters to vote out the Trudeau-led Liberals in the 2019 federal election.

-However, since 2020, journalists have noted a change in Ford's attitude towards the Trudeau government, with Ford stating he was not a partisan politician in that year.
+However, since 2020, journalists have noted a change in Ford's attitude toward the Trudeau government, with Ford stating he was not a partisan politician in that year.
 In April 2020, Susan Delacourt of the Toronto Star wrote Ford "forged an unlikely friendship" with Deputy Prime Minister Chrystia Freeland when combatting the COVID-19 pandemic; in August of that year, Ford praised Freeland's appointment as finance minister.
 In March 2022, John Ibbitson of The Globe and Mail wrote that there was a "political bromance" between Ford and Trudeau.
 In October 2022, Ford said he supported the Trudeau government's invocation of the Emergencies Act in response to the Canada convoy protest.

+In January 2026, Ford publicly criticized a trade agreement between Prime Minister Mark Carney and Chinese President Xi Jinping.
+He characterized the deal as a "terrible" and "knee-jerk reaction," asserting that it was implemented without consultation with the Canadian automotive industry.
+Ford referred to the Chinese vehicles as "subsidized spy cars," citing potential cybersecurity and national security threats.
+Otherwise, he has praised Carney's leadership, a working relationship noted by political commentators as a stark difference from Ford's criticism of Trudeau.

 Relationships with municipal leaders

-Ford had a brief fued with Patrick Brown, the mayor of Brampton and former PC leader, leading to Ford cancelling the chair of Peel Region.
+Ford had a brief feud with Patrick Brown, the mayor of Brampton and former PC leader, leading to Ford cancelling the chair of Peel Region.
 They later made peace by 2020.

 Ford stated he had a positive relationship with Olivia Chow shortly after she became mayor of Toronto, after previously calling her "an unmitigated disaster".
 Ford stated in the same interview that during an election "you throw some mud back and forth", also highlighting that he has a "phenomenal relationship" with one-time political rivals Andrea Horwath and Steven Del Duca.

 Ford actively supported the two Toronto mayoral campaigns of his brother Rob Ford and former Toronto police chief Mark Saunders.